 7. Turn off the flame.
 Add rose water and mix well.

 8. When it cools down, dive into two parts, apply a bit of coconut oil on your palms and roll each mixture part into a log.

 9. Allow to cool at room temperature and then slice.
-You can also spread the barfi mixture in a greased plate or tray.
-On cooling, slice in squares, remove the slices and keep them covered in a container.
+You can also spread the barfi mixture on a greased plate or tray.
+On cooling, slice into squares, remove the slices and keep them covered in a container.
 Refrigerate.